SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

   .split(" ");

 int[] arr = Arrays
-  .stream(scanner.nextLine()    //read the input from the console as string .split(" "))                  //split the input by space .mapToInt(Integer::parseInt)  //convert the string input to int .toArray();                   //convert to array
+  .stream(scanner.nextLine()
+  .split(" "))
+  .mapToInt(Integer::parseInt)
+  .toArray();
 ```
 [/slide]

+We are first reading the input from the console as a string using `scanner.nextLine()`.

+Then we split the input by space using `split(" ")`.

+We continue by parsing each string to integer values with `mapToInt(Integer::parseInt)`.

+Finally, we convert the result to an array.

 [slide hideTitle]
 # Printing Arrays

 A `for` loop can be used for printing all the elements of an array.

-While printing each element we can split them by whitespace or new line.
+While printing each element we can split them by whitespace or newline.

 See the following example: